russjfreeman/vanputer/README.md

 So you'll browse to it's web site and you'll see all the data on whatever sensors you have set up.

-It could do much much more but for me, for now, I just want the little data collector...and the fun project too for those long winter days spent in Morocco...
+It could do much much more but for me, for now, I just want the little data collector...and the fun project too.

 ## What I'd like it to do
+Don't get me wrong here, this is a list of dreams (Although I am working on the GPS tracker right now) and nothing more really.
+I have no idea whether any of the below is possible but if it is then I can do it.

+* Should auto-update when new version is available, automatically when it's no big changes
 * If no Internet then store all data locally and sync when can
-* All data sent to server to be encrypted
+* All data sent to server is encrypted
 * Log GPS and send home every n seconds - homebrew GPS tracker
 * Daylight times
 * sunshine times (can we differentiate between direct and shady?)
 * rain
 * Humidity outside, inside the van, inside the insulation
-* Water usage
+* Water usage (could seperate shower from sink)
 * Water temperature
+* Grey tank measurments
 * Time spent cooking (gas to stove)
 * Time spent shower/washing up (gas to hot water heater)
-* Air pressure
+* Baroetric pressure
+* Weather prediction details for that day (scraped from somewhere).
 * Altitude
 * Air pollution
 * Temperature outisde, inside the van, inside the insulaton
 * Time fans were running